Skip to main content

 Q: Is Breda safe?

-A: It feels safe, and I’ve not experienced any problems, not even when walking our diarrhoea prone dog, Alfie, at 3am in the centre of Breda wearing only my nighty and Mr Sunshine’s waterproof coat.
+A: It feels safe, and I’ve not experienced any problems, not even when walking our diarrhoea-prone dog, Alfie, at 3am in the centre of Breda wearing only my nighty and Mr Sunshine’s waterproof coat.

 Q: How would you rate the public transport in Breda?
-Do you need to own a car, or is the public transport sufficient for getting around?
+Do you need to own a car, or is public transport sufficient for getting around?
 What are the different options?

 About living in the Netherlands